 - Gouverneur Morris

-After Daniel Shay led a rebellion which almost toppled the government of Massachusetts in 1786, it became apparent that the federal government was limited in its ability to reduce interstate conflict.
-A nationalist movement began to revise the Articles of Confederation, though it was opposed by anti-Federalists.
+After Daniel Shay led 4,000 in Shay's Rebellion, 1786-1787 – which almost toppled the government of Massachusetts – it became apparent that the federal government was limited in its ability to reduce interstate conflict.

-On May 25, 1787, Congress met in Philadelphia to revise the Articles of Confederation, but instead ended up replacing them with the United States Constitution.
+On May 25, 1787, Congress met in Philadelphia to simply revise the Articles of Confederation, but instead, ended up replacing them with the United States Constitution.

-Abraham Lincoln still considered the Articles of Confederation and Perpetual Union as the will of the founders, as he cited them in his first inaugural address, March 4, 1861, in support his view not let states leave the Union: “The union is much older than the Constitution. … The faith of all the then thirteen states expressly plighted and engaged that it should be perpetual, by the Articles of Confederation in 1778.”
+Abraham Lincoln considered the Articles of Confederation and Perpetual Union as expressing the will of the founders, so he cited them in his first inaugural address, March 4, 1861, to support his view not let States leave the Union: "The union is much older than the Constitution. ...
+The faith of all the then thirteen states expressly plighted and engaged that it should be perpetual, by the Articles of Confederation in 1778."